 Williamstown Elementary School

-This residency program integrates world music instruction into STEM (science, technology, engineering and mathematics) education.
-Drumming creates a direct connection between math concepts and rhythm.
-As they clap, tap, stomp and drum, each child literally feels the concepts of math.
+This program integrates world music instruction into STEM (science, technology, engineering and mathematics) education.
+Drumming creates a direct connection between rhythm and math; through drumming, children literally feel the concept of math.
 Rhythms begin simply and grow more complex, demonstrating a connection to numbers and fractions.
-The program helps youth with memory, understanding, and ability to apply math concepts in the real world through problem solving.
+The program helps youth with memory, understanding and the ability to apply math concepts in the real world through problem solving.

 The In-School Programs have received generous funding from: